simersethi/simersethi.github.io/README.md

 It now includes steps for GitHub

-Lets try Git Pull command again.
+Lets try Git Fetch/Merge command OR Instead, use Git Pull command.